mpv-player/mpv/DOCS/man/options.rst

     better than without it) since it will extend the size to match only the milder of the scale factors between the axes.

+    Note: this option is ignored when using bilinear downscaling (the default).

 ``--linear-downscaling``
     Scale in linear light when downscaling.
 It should only be used with a ``--fbo-format`` that has at least 16 bit precision.
 This option